radhey24h/cloud-in-depth/aws-in-depth/Day-8-AWS-Serverless/05-AWS-Dynamo-And Document-DB.md

      aws dynamodb describe-table --table-name Products --query 'Table.StreamArn'
      ```

-## Amazon DocumentDB
+## Amazon DocumentDB (with MongoDB compatibility)

-Amazon DocumentDB is a fully managed document database service that is compatible with MongoDB.
-It is designed for scalable, high-performance document database use cases.
+Amazon DocumentDB is a fully managed document database service that is designed to be compatible with MongoDB.
+It is optimized for handling large volumes of semi-structured data in JSON-like document formats, providing a scalable and highly available database solution.

+### Overview

+Amazon DocumentDB provides the following features:

+- **MongoDB Compatibility**: Amazon DocumentDB is designed to be compatible with MongoDB, enabling applications written for MongoDB to run without modification.
+It supports MongoDB APIs and tools, which allows for easy migration of existing MongoDB applications.
+- **Scalability**: Amazon DocumentDB is built to scale horizontally by adding read replicas and can handle high volumes of read and write operations.
+- **Managed Service**: It is a fully managed service, meaning AWS takes care of operational tasks such as backups, patching, and scaling.
+- **High Availability**: Amazon DocumentDB is designed for high availability with multiple copies of data stored across multiple Availability Zones (AZs).
+- **Security**: It provides encryption at rest and in transit, along with fine-grained access control using AWS Identity and Access Management (IAM).

+### Use Cases

+Amazon DocumentDB is suitable for use cases involving semi-structured data where MongoDB compatibility is required.
+Common use cases include:

+- Content management systems
+- Catalogs
+- User profiles
+- Internet of Things (IoT) data

 ### Components of DocumentDB